flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 - __Deletion of empty Photo Station Albums__ after deletion of published photos or complete Published Collections

+- Settings of a __Default Collection__ will serve as default for new Published Collection within the same Publish Service<br> Using the Default Collection you can define your own collection setting defaults instead of using the plugin's defaults.<br>
+  __Note:__ When you create a new Photo StarLr Publish Service Lr will create a first Published Collection called "Default Collection".
+The Default collection is typically shown in italics.
+  You may rename the Default Collection and use it for normal publishing.
+  Default Collections in Publish Services created with Photo StatLr __before v5.8.0__ however will __not__ be shown in __italics__ and may have been __moved__ to a Collection Set or even have been __removed__ completely.
+  To identify the Default Collection, just edit an existing Published Collection: the name of the Default Collection will be shown in the header section of the dialog.
+  If the Default Collection has been removed before (this was possible in Photo StatLr befor v5.8.0) there is no way to create a new Default Collection for that Publish Service.

 Download / Sync Functionality:
 -------------------------------
 - Support for re-import of __Comments and Ratings__